-What is a Cranial CT Scan?
+Is a Cranial CT Scan?

-Reasons Why a Cranial CT Scan is Used
+a Cranial CT Scan Is Used

 Your doctor may order a cranial CT scan if you have had an injury

-- behavioral changes or changes in thinking
+- sudden behavioral changes or changes in thinking

 - hearing loss